 - Mediator: A mediator helps people or groups work through very difficult, stressful negotiations.
 You can help people resolve their differences without going to court, which can be very rewarding.

-- nurse, you'll be the eyes, ears, and heart of a medical facility.
+- Nurse: As a nurse, you'll be the eyes, ears, and heart of a medical facility.
 You'll have a lot of daily patient contact, and you'll help people overcome illness and return to full health.

 - Nutritionist: A nutritionist helps others overcome poor eating habits.
 By understanding food and its role in the body, you can counsel others to make better choices, lose weight, and even improve disease symptoms.